tremendous-rewards/embed/docs/documentation.md

 Production keys are in the same place in the production environment.

-### Request whitelabel access

-Please contact clients@tremendous.com before starting to integrate.
-The Tremendous team needs to turn on a configuration for your account enabling whitelabel functionality in order for everything to work correctly.

 ## Required scripts
 In order to render the embed, you'll need to include a link to the tremendous embed SDK.
 We have a hosted version on a CDN.